sunwaytechclub/STC-x-AIESEC-SpeakUp-Workshops-2020/js/README.md

 > Programming is all about how you process the data.

-Grouping data together allowed to process data in a more easier way.
+Grouping data together allow us to process data in a more easier way.

 ## Loop <a name="loop"></a>